Documentation last updated May 27, 2026

 Enable the Cookiezy embed block in the theme editor

 Deploy the theme app extension, then enable `cookiezy-embed` in the Shopify theme customizer.
-The block injects the stylesheet, `window.CookiezyConfig`, and the `cookie-consent-shopify-loader.js` entrypoint.
+The block injects the stylesheet, `window.CookiezyConfig`, the account-linked licensing fields, and the `cookie-consent-shopify-loader.js` entrypoint.

 Code snippet